Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 {your_prompt_for_feature_or_change}

-Only after the implementation is complete, you should update the appropriate context.md and/or th context-*.md files to reflect the new state of the codebase.
+Only after the implementation is complete, you should update the appropriate context.md and/or the context-*.md files to reflect the new state of the codebase.
 ```

 ---